Relational electromagnetism and the electromagnetic force: Introduction and Historical Background

+We will show in the next Section that Lorenz' approach provides an alternative to the standard argument introducing Maxwell's displacement current in the Ampère-Maxwell law (see eq. \ref{eq:displacement} below).

-We will attempt a reconstruction of electromagnetism starting from Lorenz standpoint, recovering the energy formula by Maxwell without tainting it with the ether and further discussing Lorentz Lagrangian as an alternative starting point to Lorenz.
+We will attempt a reconstruction of electromagnetism starting from Lorenz standpoint, recovering the energy formula by Maxwell and further discussing Lorentz Lagrangian as an alternative starting point to Lorenz.
 Next, we will address the Lorentz force in this setting showing how it belongs to it.
 We will further show that, consistent with this deduction, there is an alternative form for the force.
-The transformation from one form to the other was known to Maxwell \citep[{[600-601],}][]{maxw73}.
+The transformation from one form to the other was envisioned by Maxwell \citep[{[600-601],}][]{maxw73}.
 We give further evidence that the current view of electromagnetism is more the consequence of the epistemological shift towards pragmatism than to experimental facts.
 The actual use of electromagnetism and its confrontation with experiments corresponds to the relational view, while the constructive inconsistencies of the Lorentz force correspond to its relation to the ether as an absolute reference.